-My conversations with nurse leaders in the last couple of weeks revealed a general consensus of staff and managers feeling tired, apathetic, and a loss of control and trust after all they have experienced.
-I think we can all relate to these emotions, and are more than ready to put this pandemic behind us and return to some sense of normalcy.
+My conversations with nurse leaders in the last couple of weeks revealed a general consensus of staff and managers feeling tired, apathetic, and a loss of control and trust, after everything they have experienced.
+I think we can all relate to these emotions, are more than ready to put this pandemic behind us and return to some sense of normalcy.

 SAMHSA identifies six phases of emotional reactions to disasters and we are currently in or headed for the disillusionment phase, realizing a return to normalcy will take a lot longer than we hoped.
 This phase requires patience, for ourselves and our staff as we can feel hopeful one day and discouraged the next.

 It helps me to remember how practicing patience empowers us:

 - Impatience focuses on what’s wrong—Patience is gratitude

 - Impatience is controlling—Patience is letting go

 - Impatience can’t stand discomfort—Patience is growth

 - Impatience lives in our head—Patience lives in our heart